varnish/libvmod-memcached/README.rst

 Return value
 	INT
 Description
-	Decrement key by offset, unless key is not set.
-Return value is 0 if not set.
+	Decrement key by offset and return the new value.
+If key is not set return 0.
 Example
         ::

-                memcached.servers("localhost");

                 memcached.set("your_counter", "10", 100, 0);

-                memcached.decr("your_counter", 8);

-                set resp.http.count = memcached.decr("your_counter", 1);
+                set resp.http.count = memcached.decr("your_counter", 8);

-		// Header value is Count: 1
+                # count is 2

 INSTALLATION